GeneralZero/ChaCha-and-Salsa/README.md

 # ChaCha-and-Salsa
-A simple python implimenations of
+A simple python implementations of
 - ChaCha
 - Salsa
 - XChaCha